WNortier/react-the-complete-guide/readmes/05-styling-react-components-&-elements.md

 ## <a name="Working_with_Radium"></a>Working with Radium

-It would be nice to have scoped styles and to use psuedo selectors and media queries within our inline javascript styles.
+It would be nice to have scoped styles and to use psuedo selectors and media queries within our **inline** javascript styles.

+> ### Radium works with inline styles.

 For this we can add the **Radium** third party package: